NetworkNerd1337/rcschain/README.md

 ```bash
 sudo mysql_secure_installation
 ```
-TIP: This will run a script to setup MySQL in a more secure way for you.
-Often times, these particular settings (like allowing remote root login) are left open/mis-configured, and result in an unexpected and less-than-secure installation of MySQL.
-Please consider using the default answers to this script.
+TIP: This will run a script to set up MySQL more securely for you.
+Often, these particular settings (like allowing remote root login) are left open/misconfigured, resulting in an unexpectedly vulnerable and less-than-secure installation of MySQL.
+Please consider using the default answers to this script, and at least medium password complexity.

 ### 2. Log in to MySQL as root:
 ```bash